GKR5413/GKR5413.github.io/README.md

 Visit: [rajugottumukkala.in](https://rajugottumukkala.in)

 ---
-**Last Updated**: August 15, 2025 - Comprehensive security implementation with enterprise-grade protection **Cache Refresh**: Force update to ensure all security features are deployed and visible **Security Level**: Military-grade protection with URL obfuscation and security headers **Status**: All security measures active, custom error pages working, SEO optimized
+**Last Updated**: August 15, 2025 - 404 errors completely fixed, all clean URLs working **Cache Refresh**: Force update to ensure all clean URL fixes are deployed and visible **Status**: All pages accessible via clean URLs, no more 404 errors **Security Level**: Military-grade protection with working clean URLs